 To recap, your catch-and-release fishing starts with your gear.
 Be sure to choose gear stout enough to quickly land fish and err on the side of heavier-than-necessary.

 Use a rubberized net instead of “boat flipping” or “beaching” fish.
 The dirt and grime and carpet of your boat can strip fish slime.
-Just keep them in the net.
+Just keep them in the net or the water.

 Always wet your hands and never handle a fish with dry hands or gloves (except 100% rubber gloves).

 Limit air exposure to no more than 10 seconds at a time and remember to #KeepEmWet as long as possible.